Programs

 BOOK SALES

 Book sales are extremely important to visiting authors, as it helps to keep our books in print.
 Books can be ordered through a local bookstore, a distributor, or directly from the publisher at a discount.
-Some titles may be out of stock or out of print, but can be ordered from the author.
-Go to the Books Section to find out the best way to order each title.
-For books coming from the author, go to the Printable Order Form. back
+To order online, go to the Books page. back

 AUTOGRAPHS